Presbyopia / blended vision surgery for reading

 Presbyopia is the need for reading glasses - it can now be treated with both laser and lens surgical options

-Presbyopia Surgery / Blended Vision Treatment for Reading
+Presbyopia Surgery / Blended Vision Laser Eye Surgery for Reading

 Do you find it hard to read menus in restaurants without putting on your reading glasses?
 Or how about the hassle of not being able to read your text messages quickly when you’re out and about?